I AM CHEF CASEY THOMPSON

 Food has played a momentous role in my life, starting at a young age.
 I came from two very different family culinary backgrounds, southern style and French cuisine.
 It was here that I found cooking to be my calling.
 My professional start came as a prep cook at the Mansion on Turtle Creek in Dallas, Texas where I spent my hours peeling potatoes, killing lobster and tying corn husk bows.
 This was necessary to achieve the goals I had set in front of me.
 Soon I would be setting up a hot appetizer station as well as my pantry station…and then one after another, station by station I eventually achieved the title of sous chef under the Southwest Legend, Dean Fearing.

 After several years at the Mansion, I began as an executive chef at Shinsei in Dallas.
 It was a Japanese influenced/open concept sushi restaurant.
-It was then that I was approached by Bravo’s Emmy winning series Top Chef for Season 3.
-After competing on the show and achieving great success as a finalist and fan favorite, I moved to San Francisco to continue my education in food and wine.
+I moved to San Francisco to continue my education in food and wine.
 I spent 3 years working for various wineries pairing wines with foods selected from local farms.

 Food: Seasonally Influenced American, focusing on sustainable proteins while utilizing fresh, organic, and local produce.